 Alberta, Canada Sports Betting Sites 2021

-Now that the Governor-General's office has granted Royal Assent to Bill C-218, The Safe And Regulated Sports Betting Act, which is legalizing single-sports betting across Canada, the country's provinces, including Alberta, are shifting into gear to get their programs ready to roll out.
+Now that the Governor-General's office has granted Royal Assent to Bill C-218, The Safe And Regulated Sports Betting Act, which is legalizing single-sports betting across Canada, the country's provinces, including Alberta, are shifting into gear to get their programs ready to roll out for the launch date on Aug.
+27.

 Like the setup for legal sports betting in the USA, where each state licenses and regulates its market, the government of Canada is handing off responsibility for administering single sports betting to each province.

-The province of Alberta launched an online platform, PlayAlberta.ca, earlier this year and is planning to add sports betting to it.
+The province of Alberta launched an online platform, PlayAlberta.ca, earlier this year and is planning to add sports betting to it, potentially in time for the Aug.
+27 launch.
 At the same time, the provincial government is also assessing its casino market and it is taking under consideration the idea of allowing casinos to partner with CA sportsbooks for retail, with the possibility that this would include mobile and an online sports betting option.

 In a submission to the Senate of Canada's Banking, Trade And Commerce Committee during the hearings about Bill C-218, Alberta offered a plan would see Alberta Gaming, Liquor & Cannabis, the regulators of sports betting in Alberta, work in partnership with current industry stakeholders to provide access to sports betting in Alberta across the province.